saumyap24/AWS_Cloud_Practitioner_Exam_Notes/management_and_development_tools/management_and_development_tools.md

     ---

     - Allows to write IaC as JSON or YAML file
-    - Easier for DevOps ENgineers who do not have a background in web programming languages
+    - Easier for DevOps Engineers who do not have a background in web programming languages
     - simple but lead to large files or limited to creating dynamic or repeatable infrastructure compared to CDK
     - helps to model and steup AWS resources so that we can focus more on application and less time managing the resources
     - Using Cloud Formation create a template what resources are needed (like Amazon Ec2 or Amazon RDS DB instances)